MSU Detroit High School Journalism

-The Crain MSU Detroit High School Journalism program enriches the educational experiences of students in the city of Detroit.
-Our work brings high school students in Detroit together with professional journalists, Michigan State University faculty members and Michigan State journalism students to produce a newspaper and news website about the issues affecting students’ schools and their peers.
-The program is coordinated by the faculty of the School of Journalism at Michigan State University with the support of Detroit-based Crain Communications Inc. and other media and community partners throughout Southeast Michigan.
+The MSU Detroit High School Journalism program enriches the educational experiences of students in the city of Detroit.
+Our work brings high school students in Detroit together with professional journalists, Michigan State University faculty members and Michigan State journalism students to produce a newspaper and news website about the issues affecting students' schools and their peers.
+The program is coordinated by the faculty of the School of Journalism at Michigan State University with the support of media and community partners throughout Southeast Michigan.

 Crain MSU Detroit High School Journalism provides a unique learning experience for students in the city of Detroit.
 The program links students at participating Detroit high schools with one of the premier university journalism programs in the nation and connects them with professional journalist mentors in their community, nurturing students’ raw talent and exhibiting their work center-stage in print and digital environments for their school and community.